 “Fear can keep us up all night long,but faith makes one fine pillow.”

-Frustrated by these late night developments, I sat at hotel bar and pondered my options.
+Frustrated by these late-night developments, I sat at the hotel bar and pondered my options.
 Were those thieving scammers sent by the same group I’d just been drinking with?
 Would there be another, more grandiose scheme in store for me tomorrow?

-The family and their friends had all been so generous by letting me into their lives for the day whilst the scammers had only been at the house for a short while and I hadn’t planned on meeting those two the next day.
-I stopped typing a declining text message and slept on it.
+The family and their friends had all been so generous by letting me into their lives for the day, whilst the scammers had only been at the house for a short while and I hadn’t planned on meeting those two individuals the following day.

 “Faith is not trying to believe something regardless of the evidence; faith is daring something regardless of the consequences.” – Sherwood Eddy